BSI - Federal Ministry for Security in Information Technology

 - supporting, preparing and running technical checks

-- developing technical security requirements for the national information technology
+- developing technical security requirements the national information technology

 - provision of IT security products for national positions

-- supporting the police force, prosecuting authorities, protection of constitution agencies and intelligence services
+- supporting the police force, prosecuting authorities and protection of constitutional agencies and intelligence services

-- advice and warning in security technology questions
+- providing advice and warning regarding technological security

-- setup of appropriate communication structures for early detection of, reaction to and overcoming crises.
+- setting up appropriate communication structures for early detection of, reaction to and overcoming crises.

 The BSI Federal Ministry for Security in Information Technology as certifying authority

-Under § 9 (1) of BSI law, the Federal Ministry for Security in Information Technology is defined as the national certifying authority for IT security in federal administrations.
-The details of the functions of the certifying authority are laid out in the "Procedures, handing out security certificates and the federal recognition of security in information technology (BSI certification and recognition regulations act" (BSIZertV).
+Under section 9 (1) of BSI law, the Federal Ministry for Security in Information Technology is designated as the national certifying authority for IT security in Germany.
+Details about the functions of the certifying authority are laid out in the "Procedures, handing out security certificates and the federal recognition of security in information technology (BSI certification and recognition regulations act" (BSIZertV).

 See also: IT Security